Frequently Asked Questions for

 - In Ops Manager, check that the status of all of the instances is healthy.

 - Log in to the RabbitMQ Management UI.
 For instructions about how to do so with or without OAuth enabled, see Using the RabbitMQ Management UI.

-- Check that no alarms have been triggered and that all nodes are healthy, that is, they should display as green.
+- Verify that no alarms were triggered and that all nodes are green.

-- Check that the system is not close to hitting either the memory or disk alarm.
-Do this by looking at what each node has consumed in the RabbitMQ Management UI.
+- Check what each node has consumed to verify that the system is not close to hitting either the memory or disk alarm.

 Find the answer to your question and browse product discussions and solutions by searching the VMware Tanzu Knowledge Base.

 Be sure to provide the error message from

 To expedite troubleshooting, provide your service broker logs and your service instance logs.

 cf service YOUR-SERVICE-INSTANCE output includes a